zhmiao/OpenLongTailRecognition-OLTR/README.md

 Further information please contact [Zhongqi Miao](mailto:zhongqi.miao@berkeley.edu) and [Ziwei Liu](https://liuziwei7.github.io/).

 ## Update notifications
+* 12/19/2019: Updated modules with 'clone()' methods and set `use_fc` in ImageNet-LT stage-1 config to `False`.
+Currently, the results for ImageNet-LT is comparable to reported numbers in the paper (a little bit better), and the reproduced results are updated below.
+We also found the bug in Places-LT.
+We will update the code and reproduced results as soon as possible.
 * 08/05/2019: Fixed a bug in `utils.py`.
 Update re-implemented ImageNet-LT weights at the end of this page.
 * 05/02/2019: Fixed a bug in `run_network.py` so the models train properly.
 Update configuration file for Imagenet-LT stage 1 training so that the results from the paper can be reproduced.